 Kevin Brianton, Adjunct Senior Research Fellow, La Trobe University, Melbourne, Australia

-There is trong interest in the upcoming film Bad Blood depicting the rise and fall of Theranos CEO, Elizabeth Holmes.
+There upcoming film Bad Blood depicting the rise and fall of Theranos CEO, Elizabeth Holmes, is creating strong interest.
 The film is based on her company’s collapse, which at one point, was worth more than $9 billion.
 The company’s forunes were based on flawed technology, blatant lying and sheer gall.
 After whistleblowers exposed it, Theranos collapsed.
 At one point, Holmes was the world’s youngest billionaire, and her personal and corporate disintegration was sensational news.
 Such a story is too enticing for Hollywood film executives.

 While Bad Blood is based on a true story of corporate greed, some recent fictional creations explore the same territory.
 I Care A Lot (Prime) and a limited TV series, The One (Netflix), also share a theme of a strong and highly capable woman leading an organisation.
 Whatever the strengths of these CEOs, they are also both deeply flawed.

 The movie I Care a Lot (2020) was written and directed by Johnathan Blakeson.
 The film stars Rosamund Pike as a court-appointed guardian who seizes older people’s assets for her own financial benefit.
 She identifies and targets a vulnerable or isolated older adult.
 With the backing of corrupt medical and nursing home officials, she locks them away from legal or family support.